HALO-DM/FOX/README.md

 1. Downlowad the directory in your local area
 >git clone https://github.com/ElenaGramellini/toy_m

-2. Make sure you have the following packages go into the toy_m directory
+2. Make sure you  install all dependencies by going into the toy_m directory
 >pip install -e ".[dev]"